Outlander Novels by Diana Gabaldon (Books 1-8 in Series)

-The 8-book set of trade paperback novels includes the below titles:
+The 8-book set of mass market paperback novels includes the below titles:

 Claire is catapulted into the intrigues of a world that threatens her life, and may shatter her heart.
 Marooned amid danger, passion, and violence, Claire learns her only chance of safety lies in Jamie Fraser, a gallant young Scots warrior.
 What begins in compulsion becomes urgent need, and Claire finds herself torn between two very different men, in two irreconcilable lives.

-Voyager (ISBN 9780385335997): Their love affair happened long ago by whatever measurement Claire Randall took.
+Voyager (ISBN 9780440217565): Their passionate encounter happened long ago by whatever measurement Claire Randall took.
 Two decades before, she had traveled back in time and into the arms of a gallant eighteenth-century Scot named Jamie Fraser.
 Then she returned to her own century to bear his child, believing him dead in the tragic battle of Culloden.
-Yet his memory has never lessened its hold on her … and her body still cries out for him in her dreams.
+Yet his memory has never lessened its hold on her… and her body still cries out for him in her dreams.

-The Fiery Cross (ISBN 9780385336765): The year is 1771, and war is coming.
-Jamie Fraser’s wife tells him so.
-Little as he wishes to, he must believe it, for hers is a gift of dreadful prophecy—a time-traveler’s certain knowledge.
+The Fiery Cross (ISBN 9780440221661): The year is 1771, and war is approaching.
+Jamie Fraser’s wife has told him so.
+Little as he wishes to, he must believe it, for hers is a gift of dreadful prophecy—a time-traveller’s certain knowledge.
 To break his oath to the Crown will brand him a traitor; to keep it is certain doom.
 Jamie Fraser stands in the shadow of the fiery cross—a standard that leads nowhere but to the bloody brink of war.

-A Breath of Snow and Ashes (ISBN 9780385340397): The year is 1772, and on the eve of the American Revolution, the long fuse of rebellion has already been lit.
+A Breath Of Snow and Ash (ISBN 9780440225805): The year is 1772, and on the eve of the American Revolution, the long fuse of rebellion has already been lit.
 Men lie dead in the streets of Boston, and in the backwoods of North Carolina, isolated cabins burn in the forest.

 The Frasers can only be thankful that their daughter Brianna and her family are safe in twentieth-century Scotland.
 Or not.
 In fact, Brianna is searching for her own son, who was kidnapped by a man determined to learn her family’s secrets.
 Her husband, Roger, has ventured into the past in search of the missing boy . . . never suspecting that the object of his quest has not left the present.
 Now, with Roger out of the way, the kidnapper can focus on his true target: Brianna herself.